Book a viewing

 What is an inventory?

-On the day you move in, you will come to our office, sign your tenancy agreement and the keys will be given to you.
+On the day you move in, you will come to our office, sign your tenancy agreement (if not already done so electronically) and the keys will be given to you.
 We take meter readings for the property from the day you move in.
 We want to make the move in process as simple and easy as possible for you, so we contact the utility companies for you which are:

 - Council Tax